Personal finance is an exciting hobby and topic.

-Truth be told, personal finance blogs are some of the most profitable online businesses out there.
+Personal finance blogs are some of the most profitable online businesses out there.
 The reason?
-People who search for personal finance are trying to get their finances under control, so they have high interest in money-related apps and products like credit cards, money management apps, and other platforms that are happy to pay money to get their attention.
+People who search for personal finance are trying to get their finances under control, so they have a high interest in money-related apps and products like credit cards, money management apps, etc. So naturally, these platforms are happy to pay money to get their attention.

 When advertisers are interested, there’s money to be made.
-While a finance blog won’t be profitable immediately, with a lot of hard work and effort it can be very profitable.
+So while a finance blog won’t be profitable immediately, it can be very profitable with a lot of hard work and effort.

 How do finance bloggers make money?

-While there are a plethora of different ways that finance bloggers make money, one of the best ways is undoubtedly with affiliate marketing.
-This is when a blogger discusses a particular product that they personally like and refers others to that product.
-If those individuals sign up, then the referring blogger gets a commission for sending them.
+While there are many different ways that finance bloggers make money, one of the best ways is undoubtedly affiliate marketing.
+This is when a blogger discusses a product they like and refers others to that product.
+If those individuals sign up, the referring blogger gets a commission for sending them.

-As an example, many credit cards that bloggers refer other people to will pay $100 or more for each signup that someone has referred.
+For example, many credit cards that bloggers refer other people to will pay $100 or more for each signup that someone has referred.
 This can be incredibly lucrative if done correctly.
-While there are plenty of other ways to make money, many of which are discussed above in this post, this is usually the main income stream for finance bloggers.
+While there are many other ways to make money, many of which are discussed above, finance bloggers usually have the primary income stream.